gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

     node deploy --auto-undeploy

-In this case, the HDI Deployer will ignore the undeploy whitelist `undeploy.json` file and will schedule all deleted files in the `src/` and `cfg/` folders for undeployment.
+In this case, the HDI Deployer will ignore the undeploy allowlist `undeploy.json` file and will schedule all deleted files in the `src/` and `cfg/` folders for undeployment.

 ## The default_access_role Role

-When an HDI container service instance is created by the SAP HANA Service Broker, e.g. service instance `foo` with schema name `FOO`, the broker creates an HDI container `FOO` (consisting of the runtime schema `FOO`, the HDI metadata and API schema `FOO#DI`, and the object owner `FOO#OO`) and a global access role `FOO::access_role` for the runtime schema.
-This access role is equipped with a default permission set for the runtime schema which consists of `SELECT`, `INSERT`, `UPDATE`, `DELETE`, `EXECUTE`, `CREATE TEMPORARY TABLE`, and `SELECT CDS METADATA` (not on SAP HANA Cloud) on the runtime schema `FOO`.
+When an HDI container service instance is created by the SAP HANA Service Broker, for example, service instance `foo` with schema name `FOO`, the broker creates an HDI container named `FOO` (consisting of the run-time schema `FOO` , the HDI metadata and API schema `FOO#DI` , and the object owner `FOO#OO`) and, in addition, the following roles, which are assigned to the application user:

+- FOO::access_role
+  A global access role for the run-time schema.
+This access role is assigned a set of default permissions for the run-time schema: SELECT, INSERT, UPDATE, DELETE, EXECUTE, CREATE TEMPORARY TABLE, and SELECT CDS METADATA on the run-time schema `FOO`.

+- FOO::external_privileges_role
+  A role that grants the application user the privileges required to enable access to schemas and objects outside the HDI container, for example, the run-time container `BAR`.

+Note : The roles exist as long as the HDI container exists; they are not lost when the application binding user changes.
+New binding users are automatically assigned these roles by the broker.

-Every time the service instance is bound to an application, the broker creates 2 new users which are specific to this binding.
-The first user is the application user who is named `user` in the instance's credentials.
-This user is used by the application to access the HDI container's runtime schema `FOO`.
-This user is equipped with the service instance's global access role `FOO::access_role`.
-The second user is the HDI API user who is named `hdi_user` in the credentials.
+Every time the service instance is bound to an application, the service broker creates two new users that are specific to this binding.
+The first user is the application user who is named user in the instance's credentials.
+This user is used by the application to access the HDI container's run-time schema `FOO`.
+This user is assigned the service instance's global access role `FOO::access_role` and the role `FOO::external_privileges_role`.
+The second user is the HDI API user - named `hdi_user` in the credentials.
 This user is equipped with privileges for the container's APIs in the `FOO#DI` schema.

 The following diagram illustrates the binding-specific application users and the role of the global access role (the HDI API users and the bindings for the HDI Deployer are not shown for simplicity):